cypress-io/cypress-documentation/content/guides/component-testing/framework-configuration.md

 }
 ```

-Lastly, tell Cypress where you find your tests in the
+Lastly, tell Cypress where to find your test in the configuration file.
+While
-[configuration file](/guides/references/configuration).
-While it's possible to
-mount components in the `pages` directory, generally you will want to be more
+it's possible to mount components in the `pages` directory, generally you will
-granular with your component tests - full page tests are best implemented with
+want to be more granular with your component tests - full page tests are best
-Cypress e2e runner.
+implemented with Cypress e2e runner.

 In this example we specify the `componentFolder` as `components`, the default
 for Nuxt.